Alberta Searching for New Sports Betting, iGaming Board

 Would-be members of the AiGC's board of directors have until Dec.
 10 to apply.
 According to a "Position Profile," the provincial government is aiming to fill five vacancies, one of which will be designated the chair of the board and another the vice-chair.

-Nevertheless, the recruitment effort is a sign that Alberta's Conservative government is still making progress with a plan to launch a new regulated market for online gambling.
+The recruitment effort is a sign that Alberta's Conservative government is making progress on its plan to launch a new regulated market for online gambling.

-That regulatory framework is expected to include multiple private-sector operators, such as DraftKings or FanDuel, offering internet-based sports betting, slots, and table games.
+That regulatory framework is expected to roll out next year and include multiple private-sector operators, such as DraftKings or FanDuel.
+Those companies will be able to offer internet-based sports betting, slots, and table games.

-Creating an arm's length iGaming corporation is key to opening the new iGaming market.
-It's with the AiGC that private-sector operators could sign contracts outlining their various obligations to the province before they can begin officially taking bets from Albertans.
+Getting the AiGC up and running first, though, is key to opening the new iGaming market.
+It's with the iGaming corporation that private-sector operators could sign contracts outlining their various obligations to the province before they start officially taking bets from Albertans.

 A 'grey' area